Jail and Inmate Search in Indiana

 Creating Public Jail Records

-The state of Indiana begins keeping jail records for someone the minute they are arrested.
+The state begins keeping jail records for someone the minute they are arrested.
 It starts with local law enforcement writing up a RAP sheet and then passing those records along to every other agency that takes possession of the prisoner.
 With every new event that takes place during his or her journey through the prison system, new files are created, new forms filled out, and the jail record is expanded with further information.
 Indiana jail records are updated daily or whenever something changes.
 They are shared among all branches of the justice system.

 Criminal Justice Quick Facts